Last Updated on 1 month ago by Admin

 If the information was obtained legally, either through social media or on a public forum such as a Google search, it’s unlikely the doxing is illegal since anyone can access this information.
 While many people would find this disturbing, doxxing can often take little snippets of information that seem harmless on their own and compile them to create a bigger picture.

-People often don't realize how much personal information they've put out on the internet, and doxing can exploit certain known security flaws of various sites to dig for more data.
+People often don’t realize how much personal information they’ve put online, and doxing can exploit known security flaws across various sites to dig up more data.
 While not all of this behavior is legal, it often gets performed anonymously.

 Can I Report Doxing?